drashland/website-v2/docs/sinco/v3.x/2_tutorials/3_page/5_waiting.md

-`Page` provides methods to wait in specific scenarios, such as waiting for the page to change after clicking a button, or waiting for an anchor change on the uri.
-These help in ensuring your following code matches what the page should be, so say for example, you click a button that changes the page after 5 seconds.
+`Page` provides methods to wait in specific scenarios, such as waiting for the page to change after clicking a button, or waiting for an anchor change on the URI.
+These help in ensuring your following code matches what the page should be.
+So say for example, you click a button that changes the page after 5 seconds.
-The `waitForPageChange()` method will wait for this, so your other actions and assertions aren't trying to run whilst the new page hasn't loaded yet.
+The `waitForPageChange()` method will wait for this, so your other actions and assertions are not trying to run whilst the new page has not loaded yet.

 The following methods Sinco provides are:

 - `waitForPageChange()`
   - The `waitForPageChange()` method will wait for the page to change, eg clicking an anchor tag that directs the user to a new uri.

 In this tutorial, you will:

-- Create a headless browser instance; and
+- Create a headless browser instance;
-- Go to a website;
+- Go to a website; and
-- Wait for the page to change on a click;
+- Wait for the page to change on a click.

 ## Folder Structure End State